AkiValiaho/SpringSecurityRESTTemplate/README.md

 Useful template for developing RESTful applications with Spring and Spring Security.

-This project contains a Spring Security project using JWT Tokens as a way of providing persistence in stateless context of REST.
+This project contains a Spring Security project using JWT Tokens as a way oTf providing persistence in stateless context of REST.

 There is an existing mapping for a typical Java EE-pattern.
 Controllers, services and domain objects